GCCA's action programme

-This will be achieved by developing a Climate Change knowledge, communication and advocacy strategy to be delivered at national and sub-national levels.
-The target beneficiaries will be policy planners and decision makers, civil society, journalists working in press and television, academia and the private sector.
-The medias understanding of climate change science and impacts will be enhanced and key government actors at national and sub regional levels will attend major climate change events in the region.
+Planned activities included developing a Climate Change knowledge, communication and advocacy strategy to be delivered at national and sub-national levels.
+The target beneficiaries were policy planners and decision makers, civil society, journalists working in press and television, academia and the private sector.
+The medias understanding of climate change science and impacts were expected to be enhanced and key government actors at national and sub regional levels were expected to attend major climate change events in the region.

-The assessments will cover institutional and administrative aspects as well as strategy development skills and office equipment needs.
-Based on the assessments the communication and institutional framework for climate change will be strengthened.
+The assessments were designed to cover institutional and administrative aspects as well as strategy development skills and office equipment needs.
+Based on the assessments the communication and institutional framework for climate change were expected to be strengthened.

 In the process of strategy development it is important that lessons drawn from climate change experience at sub-national and local level activities inform policy making and are communicated to relevant decision-makers in the relevant sectors.

-To achieve this a rapid review of existing information and assessments to identify a pilot zone(s) will be undertaken.
+To achieve this a rapid review of existing information and assessments to identify a pilot zone(s) was planned.
 Then in the selected pilot zone (s) a climate change vulnerabilities and adaptation options assessment to describe the current status of the sub-national government planning process with a view to determining the scope and needs for integrating climate change.
-Based on the assessment and consultation with appropriate authorities and specialists, guidelines for a call for proposals / small grant programme will be prepared for the implementation of community level adaptation activities.
+Based on the assessment and consultation with appropriate authorities and specialists, the development of guidelines for a call for proposals / small grant programme was envisaged for the implementation of community level adaptation activities.

 Achievements to date

 2. Awareness and basic knowledge has increased within concerned government agencies as a result of continued consultations, sharing the basics of climate change, animating forums and technical exchange and engaging with the media.
-MCCA is now focusing in this area to develop further visual and graphic tools for working at community level, public opinion and media.
+MCCA has focused in this area to develop further visual and graphic tools for working at community level, public opinion and media.
 In addition it has launched new website that delivers services such as essential work of translation in Myanmar of basic concepts of climate change, notions and access to information and opportunities.
-It is also used as a public port of entry for comments, e.g. on the NCCS.
-In its next phase (see below) it will also deliver advanced searchable services.
+It is also used as a public port of entry for comments, e.g. on the National Climate Change Strategy.

 3. Eco-system methodology, merging environment and urban expertise, for planning of Towns over the short to long-term is being used to assess vulnerabilities and inform adaptive measures.
 Priorities are captured in the adaptation local plans, implemented in part by MCCA, and the process documented for replication at national level